 Brass

-Brass flanges are heat resistant, strong, and durable but are prone to rust.
-They come in a wide range of sizes and types, including deep seal and offset shapes.
+Brass flanges are heat resistant, strong, and durable but can rust.
+They come in a wide range of sizes, including deep seal and offset shapes.

 Aluminum

-Aluminum flanges are lightweight and durable, as well as resistant to corrosion.
-However, they are not as strong as other types of metal toilet flange.
+Aluminum flanges are lightweight, durable, and resistant to corrosion.
+However, they are not as strong as other metal toilet flanges.

 Cast Iron

-Cast iron toilet flanges are designed to be used with cast iron pipes.
-They have a longer shape which allows them to fit deeper into the drain, making them useful for drain pipes that are located beneath the subfloor.
-This is a very strong type of toilet flange which comes in various sizes, but it is quicker to rust than any other type.
+Cast iron toilet flanges work well with cast iron pipes.
+They have a longer shape, allowing them to fit deeper into the drain, making them useful for drain pipes located beneath the subfloor.
+This flange type is very strong but is more prone to rust than others.

 Stainless Steel

-This type of toilet flange is resistant to rust and corrosion and is more lightweight than most other metal flanges.
+Stainless steel toilet flanges resist rust and corrosion and are lighter than most other metal flanges.

 Toilet Flange Diameter Sizes